Last updated on January 17th, 2023 at 02:17 pm

 What does it mean if you start choking in your sleep?

-Choking occurs when your breathing is impeded by a constricted or obstructed throat or windpipe.
-Choking in your sleep is caused by the relaxation of soft tissue in the neck.
-As your throat collapses air cannot reach the lungs effectively, it causes you to wake up suddenly from the choking.
-You can stop breathing for around 10 seconds, starving the brain of oxygen.
-People who suffer from undiagnosed Obstructive Sleep Apnoea can wake many times every hour from this process.
+Choking occurs when your breathing is interrupted by a constricted or obstructed throat or windpipe caused by the relaxation of the soft tissue in the neck.
+As your throat collapses, air cannot reach the lungs causing you to wake up choking.

 Are there any remedies to help prevent choking in sleep?